Rhinoplasty (EP)

 Rhinoplasty is an extended play record by Primus.
 It was released August 11, 1998, by Interscope Records and features covers of songs by artists such as Stanley Clarke, Metallica, and Jerry Reed.
 The CD also features an interactive CD-ROM which includes the claymation video for "The Devil Went Down to Georgia".
-The 2018 vinyl reissue includes "The Devil Went Down to Georgia" as the eighth track.
+The 2018 digital remaster and vinyl reissue includes "The Devil Went Down to Georgia" as the eighth track.

 The live version of "Tommy the Cat" is performed with "The Awakening" in the middle.
 The original song was by The Reddings from their 1980 album The Awakening; the song had previously been covered by Les Claypool and the Holy Mackerel on their album Highball with the Devil.

 Cover art

 The cover art features a clay figure sculpted by Claypool.
 The Japanese katakana characters to the far right are ostensibly a translation of the EP's title, however, when read phonetically they spell out "Nesesotonanitsukinoha", a completely nonsensical word.